martindiphoorn/NextNote/tutorial.md

 Creating and updating is almost the same so we will do that in the same way.

 First we will extend our service with two methods, create and update.
-Next we will create a new button on the list for a new node.
+Next we will create a new button on the list for a new note.
 And finally we add a save button to save the data.

 Let's create the create and update methods.
 Add these to your existing service.